What is moong dal halwa?

 Variations and substitution

 In the above recipe. we wash the lentils and dry it in the sun for the whole day.
 Roast it for few minutes to remove any moisture.
 Powder it using a spice grinder and then cook it like any pudding.
 However, this ground lentil pudding can be made in various ways.
 Such is the versatility of Indian cuisine.
 You can make the same recipes in various ways.
-Some like to make it with condensed milk, while others with khoya or mawa.
+Some like to make it with condensed milk, while others add khoya or a cup mawa to it.
 Some even use jaggery instead of sugar.
 The above dessert is gluten free.

 How many variations are there for halwa?

 There are many different types of halwa recipes in India.
 We make it from fruits, veggies, flour, grains, semolina and even lentils.
+Indian halwa recipes are secret weapon in the mummy's menu to celebrate any festive occasions.
 Here are some of the ones you can make easily when there is a special occasion.

 - Sooji halva: Semolina pudding usually served during pooja, havan especially Satyanarayan pooja.

-- Gur ka halva: Sooji halva made with jaggery instead of sugar.
+- Gur ka halva: suji halwa made with jaggery instead of sugar.
 Simple yet divine.

 - Kada prasad: Atte ka halwa which is served as prasad in Gurudwaras.
 Simple divine dessert which makes you forget all your troubles.

 - Gajarela: Carrot halva is great whether you are fasting or not.